Davidi919/JV_Portfolio/README.md

 # Portfolio Redux

-This is a redesign of my Portfolio website using mobile first design, BEM naming conventions, and Sass for styling.
+This is Jesus Valencia's Photography Portfolio website using mobile first design, BEM naming conventions, and Sass for styling.

 ## Built With